Observation of incipient charge nematicity in Ba(Fe$_{1-x}$Co$_x$)$_2$As$_2$

+Using electronic Raman spectroscopy, we report direct measurements of charge nematic fluctuations in the tetragonal phase of \textit{strain-free} Ba(Fe$_{1-x}$Co$_{x})_{2}$As$_{2}$ single crystals.
+The strong enhancement of the Raman response at low temperatures unveils an underlying charge nematic state that extends to superconducting compositions and which has hitherto remained unnoticed.
+Comparison between the extracted charge nematic susceptibility and the elastic modulus allows us to disentangle the charge contribution to the nematic instability, and to show that charge nematic fluctuations are weakly coupled to the lattice.

-\textbf{ Electronic analogues of nematic states, in which rotational symmetry is broken but translational invariance is preserved, have been proposed in a variety of correlated materials~\cite{Fradkin}, such as quantum Hall systems~\cite{Lilly}, cuprates~\cite{Kivelson-RMP}, ruthenates~\cite{Borzi}, heavy fermions~\cite{Okazaki} and, more recently, iron pnictide superconductors~\cite{Chu,Kasahara}.
+Electronic analogues of nematic states, in which rotational symmetry is broken but translational invariance is preserved, have been proposed in a variety of correlated materials~\cite{Fradkin}, such as quantum Hall systems~\cite{Lilly}, cuprates~\cite{Kivelson-RMP,Daou}, ruthenates~\cite{Borzi}, heavy fermions~\cite{Okazaki} and, more recently, iron pnictide superconductors~\cite{Chu,Kasahara}.
 In the latter, several experiments~\cite{Chu,Tanatar,Davis,ARPES-Yi,Dusza,Chu-2} on strained samples have collected strong but indirect evidence that the tetragonal-to-orthorhombic structural transition is driven not by the lattice, but by electronic nematicity.
-However, these measurements cannot disentangled the roles of the spin~\cite{Fang,Xu,Fernandes,Paul}, charge and orbital~\cite{Lee,Devereaux,Phillips,Kontani} degrees of freedom in the nematic instability.
-Here, using electronic Raman spectroscopy, we report the first direct measurements of incipient charge nematicity in the tetragonal phase of strain-free Ba(Fe$_{1-x}$Co$_{x})_2$As$_{2}$ single crystals.
-The diverging Raman response at low temperatures unveils an underlying charge nematic state that has hitherto remained unnoticed.
-Its fluctuations persist above the superconducting dome, suggesting they may play a role in the pairing mechanism.
-Comparison with the behavior of the elastic modulus allows us to disentangle the charge contribution to the nematic instability, imposing strong constraints on theoretical models for this intricate correlated state.}
+However, these measurements could not disentangle the roles of the spin~\cite{Fang,Xu,Fernandes,Paul}, charge and orbital~\cite{Lee,Devereaux,Phillips,Kontani} degrees of freedom in the nematic instability.